Wieslaw Kavhukatema Biography -Pindula

 Whereabouts

-After he left the ZRP in April 2019 his whereabouts remain known.
+After he left the ZRP in April 2019 his whereabouts remain unknown.

 References